triasteran/N-Terminal-Extensions-in-Mouse-for-GENCODE-gene-annotation/README.md

 # N-Terminal-Extensions-in-Mouse-for-GENCODE-gene-annotation

-Here I host scripts for detection of non-AUG/AUG N-terminal extensions in mouse for GENCODE gene annotatio during my placement in EMBL-EBI, Hinxton.
+Here I host scripts for detection of non-AUG/AUG N-terminal extensions in mouse for GENCODE gene annotation during my placement in EMBL-EBI, Hinxton (3rd Oct - 22nd Dec, 2022).

 ![This is an image](https://github.com/triasteran/N-Terminal-Extensions-in-Mouse-for-GENCODE-gene-annotation/blob/main/gencodegenes-logo.png)

 ![This is an image](https://github.com/triasteran/N-Terminal-Extensions-in-Mouse-for-GENCODE-gene-annotation/blob/main/mouse.png)

-(1) jupyter notebook with extracting sequences of extensions, their coordinates and predicted translations (2) PhyloCSF scipts
+- jupyter notebooks with extracting sequences of extensions, their coordinates, predicted translations and PhyloCSF score
+- PhyloCSF scipts
-(3) final set of ranked extensions ready for manual evaluation
+- final set of ranked extensions ready for manual evaluation